Chapter 17.71

 A. “Application, complete” means an application which meets the requirements outlined in Chapter 17.70 MMC (Application Requirements).

-B. “Applicable director” means the director of planning and community development, building official, SEPA responsible official, public works director, fire chief, land use administrator, or designee for any of these.
+B. “Applicable director” means the director of the community development department, building official, SEPA responsible official, public works director, fire chief, land use administrator, or designee for any of these.

 C. “Open record hearing” means a public hearing, conducted by a single hearing body or officer authorized to conduct such hearings, that creates a record through testimony and submission of evidence and information.